-There are a number of tools available to the ICO for taking action to change the behaviour of organizations and individuals that collect, use and keep personal information.
+There are a number of tools available to the ICO for taking action to change the behaviour of organisations and individuals that collect, use and keep personal information.
 They include criminal prosecution, non-criminal enforcement and audit.
 The ICO also has the power to serve a monetary penalty notice to a data controller.

 The ICO can issue undertakings committing an organisation to a particular course of action in order to improve its compliance.
-Monetary penalty notices can require organizations to pay up to £500,000 for serious breaches of the Data Protection Act.
+Monetary penalty notices can require organisations to pay up to £500,000 for serious breaches of the Data Protection Act.